jManAscending/DnDHouseRules/README.md

 # DnD House Rules
 ### While the campaign is in progress, players will be notified of changes to these rules.

+### Note: Deprecated
+As of this commit, this rules list will no longer be actively supported.
+Please check the [Ascendant Multiverse](https://sites.google.com/view/ascendant-multiverse/house-rules) site for the updated house rules.

 ## Table of Contents
 [Changed Casting Stat](https://github.com/jManAscending/DnDHouseRules#changed-casting-stat)
 [Character Creation](https://github.com/jManAscending/DnDHouseRules#character-creation)